NationalSecurityAgency/emissary/README.md

 #### What

 This command will use the configured engines to identify the file.
-Emissary currently only comes with the SizeIdPlace, so the id will TINY or SMALL etc.  See that class for more info.
+Emissary currently only comes with the SizeIdPlace, so the id will be TINY or SMALL etc.  See that class for more info.
 The *-i or --input* argument is required as well as *-b*.
 Here is how to run the command

 ```